 - What is the optimum number of employees required to ensure timely response to customer inquiries?

 - How can cost effectiveness be maximized?

-Using LSS to resource modeling ensures a bias free, precise and accurate outcome.
-It also helps create models based on multiple combinations resource estimation, feasibility, control and simulation.
+Using LSS to resource modeling ensures a bias-free, precise and accurate outcome.
+It also helps create models based on multiple combinations of resource estimation, feasibility, control and simulation.

 Example: Server Migration